|

 211. eventually

-after an unspecified period of time or an especially long delay
+after an unspecified period of time or a long delay

 Balliol ruled (in a manner of speaking) from 1292 through 1296, finally having the courage to renounce his fealty to Edward I. He and his son were taken to England, but eventually allowed to retire to France, and retire from our story.